APMG/requiredemo/README.md

     SetEnv SLIM_MODE production

-Be careful not to commit this change to version unless intended.
+Be careful not to commit this change to version control unless intended.

 Testing
 -------